 - Basic Rights Oregon is one of the main organizations fighting for equity for members of the LGBTQ community.
 They provide ways to get involved in advocacy focused on intersectionality!

-- Pivot is a community space dedicated to the health and wellness of all gay/bisexual/queer men and trans-identified people with a focus on sexual health and HIV.
+- Prism Health (Pivot) is a community space dedicated to the health and wellness of all gay/bisexual/queer men and trans-identified people with a focus on sexual health and HIV.

 - This map is a resource for folks seeking safe spaces to go for medical care, food, shelter, or information.
 The data for the map is based on subjective experiences gleaned from surveys in December 2014.
 The map’s creator, Erica Williams, is a transgender student at PCC pursuing a certificate in Geographic Information Systems.
 She holds a Bachelor’s Degree in Anthropology from Indiana University, and has worked for several years as a field archaeologist throughout the Northwest.
 She is very interested in the intersections of race, sexuality, gender identity, and homelessness both in Portland and nationally.